 Outdoors, look at:

 - The shed or garage – tools and machinery or bikes and sports kit that’s not often used.
+If you don’t have a garage yet or yours is already dull and needs some touching up, you can conveniently contact garage builders online.

 - The garden – furniture you’re not using, or that looks tired and grubby, along with play equipment.